-During 2019, the Company announced that RTEC completed the drilling of ten bulk sample holes (trenches) on the Company's Star Kimberlite using the Trench Cutter Sampling Rig (see News Release dated October 8, 2019).
+During 2019, the Company announced that Rio Tinto Canada completed the drilling of ten bulk sample holes (trenches) on the Company's Star Kimberlite using the Trench Cutter Sampling Rig.
 The ten holes completed on the Star Kimberlite included a total of 2,351 metres of trench cutter drilling and intersected a total of 1,215.5 metres of kimberlite.
 Kimberlite was pumped to the surface and recovered using a Kimberlite Separation Unit, with samples loaded and stored in cubic metre bulk bags.
-As the on-site bulk sample plant (the "BSP") was not constructed or commissioned by RTEC prior to the completion of the ten Star kimberlite trench cutter holes, RTEC established a storage area where 6,848 bulk sample bags were stored by RTEC on-site until the BSP was fully constructed and commissioned.
+As the on-site bulk sample plant (the "BSP") was not constructed or commissioned by Rio Tinto Canada prior to the completion of the ten Star kimberlite trench cutter holes, Rio Tinto Canada established a storage area where 6,848 bulk sample bags were stored by Rio Tinto Canada on-site until the BSP was fully constructed and commissioned.

-During the quarter ended June 30, 2020, the Company announced that RTEC had commenced the processing of bulk samples from RTEC's Star Kimberlite trench cutter program (see News Release dated April 23, 2020).
-The mineral concentrates produced by the BSP are being shipped by RTEC to an off-site facility for final diamond recovery and reporting of such recovery to Star Diamond and RTEC.
-Star Diamond currently expects that all or substantially all of the bulk sample bags collected during 2019 will be processed by RTEC during calendar 2020, provided that there are not any unexpected material delays in this process, including issues arising from COVID-19.
+During the second quarter of 2020, the Company announced that Rio Tinto Canada had commenced the processing of bulk samples from Rio Tinto Canada's trench cutter program on the Star Kimberlite (see News Release dated April 23, 2020).
+The mineral concentrates produced by the BSP are being shipped by Rio Tinto Canada to an off-site facility for final diamond recovery and reporting of such recovery to Star Diamond and Rio Tinto Canada.
+To date, kimberlite material from nine trenches (19FALCT001, 19FALCT004, 19FALCT003, 19FALCT010, 19FALCT008, 19FALCT005, 19FALCT002 and 19FALCT007) has been processed by Rio Tinto Canada through the BSP.
+The initial results from the first four bulk sample trenches have been previously disclosed by Star Diamond (see News Releases dated August 4, 2020, August 20, 2020, September 21, 2020 and October 14, 2020).